mluizaa00/mluizaa00/README.md

 I'm currently working as a Java developer since 3 years ago, with a focus on operations and strategies, structuring areas and processes, developing and implanting new technologies in low and middle-size companies.

-My main focus at learning currently is network structures using mainly Netty as it's protocol framework and learning about Kafka message brokers.
+My main focus at learning currently is network structures using Netty as it's framework and learning about Kubernates.

 #### Experiences